MischaU8/yumyum/modelling/create-a-bulging-edge_9kiWdrS1lnE.md

 Uploaded: 2023-05-04

-yum yum Floyd here with a quick look at creating a bulging Edge in plasticity start by selecting The Edge Loop you'd like to manipulate then press p on the keyboard to activate the pipe tool press
+yum yum Floyd here with a quick look at creating a bulging Edge in Plasticity start by selecting The Edge Loop you'd like to manipulate then press p on the keyboard to activate the pipe tool press